 The next day Hawkeye and Margaret strolled through the town.
-He was pleased to see that she did not seem disconcerted by its size or lack thereof.
+He was pleased to see that she didn't seem disconcerted by its size or lack thereof.
 He put his hand on her elbow to steer her into Doc Grady's office.
-So far he had behaved himself and he did not want to scandalize the residents of his hometown.
+So far he'd behaved himself and he didn't want to scandalize the residents of his hometown.
 But if they could have seen them last night, after he snuck into her room, they would be very shocked.

 As if reading his mind, Margaret looked up at him.
 She took in his expression and shot him one of her own devilish smiles.
 He didn't look away until he heard Sally Grady calling to him.
-"So, Benjamin Franklin Pierce, who is your lovely new friend?"
+"So, Benjamin Franklin Pierce, who's your lovely new friend?"

 He introduced Margaret.
-When Doc Grady came out with his patient he did it again, pleased at the way Margaret had already settled in to this space in his life.
-Without realizing he had wanted to ask, he found himself questioning Grady about the practice.
+When Doc Grady came out with his patient, he did it again, pleased at the way Margaret had already settled in to this space in his life.
+Without realizing he'd wanted to ask, he found himself questioning Grady about the practice.

 "You thinking of buying it, Hawkeye?"
 The older man grinned.
 "I wish you would.
 Can't stomach the thought of some city MD getting it.
 I'll make you a fair deal."